thedammyking/rss-in-json/README.md

 This is a fork of [rss-to-json](https://github.com/nasa8x/rss-to-json).

--   Medium thumbnail support was added.
+-   Medium post thumbnail support was added.
 -   Asynchronous support was added.

 ## Install